-A wise man once said:
+A wise man once said -

 While politics is the art of the possible, history is the art of the impossible.
 I have never hesitated in attempting the impossible.
 What is historically relevant may not be politically prudent.
 One has to make one's choices.

 I love that quote.
 V. P. Singh was the eighth Prime Minister of India (1989-1990) and the forty-first nominal Raja Bahadur of the northern kingdom of Manda.
 He was one of India's elite.
 As such, he knew what he was talking about when he said that "history is the art of the impossible."
 He hit the ball out the park when he said that relevant "history may not be politically prudent."
 He was, however, a politician.
 I'm not - no longer even the armchair kind.
 Still, history and politics are inseparable.
-History is an interesting area of study.
-Politics on its own, not so much.
+History is an interesting subject.
+Politics, not so much, but it's essential have an appreciation for politics for what it is to know real history.
 I did not solve the impossible, I think I merely got closer to solving the

 History.
-I thrive on it, to dig into it, to try and understand why things are the way they are.
+I thrive digging into it, to try and understand why things are the way they are.
 I always have.
 I have my parents and educators to thank.
 I'm also a private person and I prefer it this way.
 It's an upbringing thing, I suppose.
 I mind my own business and choose to be around people who mind theirs.
 Climbing the social or corporate ladder never interested me, and never will.
 I choose to make my own future, success, or failure on my own terms.
 I would not say that I'm introverted, however.
 I always enjoyed writing, and so, I chose to write something which is meaningful to me.
 One might say that it was a therapeutic goal.

 that's life, as they say.
 I have a younger brother who is the only immediate family member living outside the country of our birth, and in the same city as me - Calgary, Alberta, Canada.
 I am married to my very best friend whom I love dearly.
 We have been married for more than three decades.
 We have two children who are both adults now and have embarked on their own life journey.

 Ultimately, career-wise, I landed a position as a director with a federally funded not-for-profit organisation in, ironically, health care.
 Our corporate mission was to implement Electronic Health Records in Canada.
 I was responsible for implementing technical architecture and overseeing investment deliverables in seven jurisdictions: Nunavut, Northwest Territories, Yukon, British Columbia, Alberta, Saskatchewan, and Manitoba.
 My passion for strategy and achieving results that matter served me well, I'd say.
 Maybe it was my quirky secret - I derive pleasure teaching people new skills based on my own experiences.
 There's nothing more rewarding than seeing someone achieve greater things than they could on their own.
 It was a worthy mission and one which I'm very proud of.
 The mission was also a partnership with territorial and provincial jurisdictions.
 Together, our efforts are positively impacting the lives of many Canadians and even people around the world in terms of how modern health care is practiced and medical information is shared, although much more still needs to be done.
 I don't think there will ever be a finer, skilled, wiser, passionate group of individuals assembled anywhere in one organisation.
 It was a privilege to be part of the team for eleven years, and to have worked with so many talented individuals on the jurisdiction side.
 I learned a lot from all of them in the process.
-Alas, all good things come to an end, and so, I turned my attention full-time to finish a personal project - the Chrysalis Books.
+Profound changes in my personal and professional life between 2017 and 2018 changed my perspective on many things.
+Alas, all good things come to an end, and it was a small blessing for my career to end after my parents were gone.
+They were very proud of what I did.
+And so, I turned my attention full-time to finish a project with a friend.